fahdsyed17/Solar-e-Blinds/README.md

 We designed and created a smartphone app to control the blinds from an iPhone smartphone.

-It has 3 modes of operation: Manual, Automatic, and Eco.
+It has 3 modes of operation: Manual, Automatic and Eco.

 The Manual mode gives the user complete control over the Solar e-Blinds, whether it be tilt or roll.
 This allows the user to manually control the blinds immediately using their iPhone, without having to physically get up and tilt/roll the blinds themselves.